websiteinspiration/bugsplat.rb/entries/resume.md

 [Emma](http://www.myemma.com), Portland, OR

-* Ported the main application to a web-service-style backend using Python, WebOB, PostgreSQL, and redis.
+* Ported the audience management system of Emma, including mailing list management, audience searches, administration, and sending mail into a REST/JSON service in Python, running on PostgreSQL and Redis.
+  This service has 90% test coverage.

-* Built a search module that consumes a json-based search description, builds an equivalent SQL query, and executes the query on a sharded PostgreSQL database system.
+* Built a search engine that consumes a JSON search description, builds an equivalent SQL query, and executes the query on a sharded PostgreSQL database system.
+This is used for filtering all requests that come into the audience REST service.

+* Wrote an experimental internal Platform as a Service to be used for all new systems at Emma.
+Heavily inspired by Heroku, it enables a git-based deployment system backed by redis.
+It is currently in the evaluation stage.

 #### Software Developer, January 2007 - April 2011 ###